exogenesys/parachute/README.md

 - Allow connecting to mainnet
 - Allow connecting via custom RPC Nodes
 - Estimate and show how much SOL you'd need to do an airdrop
-- Fetch wallet address who hold a certain SPL token
+- Fetch wallet address which hold a certain SPL token
-- Use electron to make desktop app
+- Use electron to make a desktop app